 Under the future without the Proposed Action, the Proposed Action would not be constructed or operational in 2009.
 None of the proposed development would take place and the WTC Site would be left in its present condition after completion of the permanent WTC PATH Terminal and interim improvements.
-The Southern Site would be developed independently.
+The Adjacent Sites would be developed independently.

-The traffic conditions and resultant noise level changes over 2003 existing conditions are presented in Appendix H. Under the future without the Proposed Action, changes in noise levels would range from a decrease by 2 dBA over 2003 existing conditions, to an increase by 7 dBA.
+The traffic conditions and resultant noise level changes over 2003 Existing Conditions are presented in Appendix H. Under the future without the Proposed Action, changes in noise levels would range from a decrease by 2 dBA over 2003 existing conditions, to an increase by 8 dBA.
 The projected changes in noise levels are attributable to the changes in traffic conditions.
+Noise levels in 2009 without the Proposed Action are presented in Table 15-6, together with the results for 2009 with the Proposed Action.